Skip to content

 When will my order arrive?

-• We aim to dispatch orders within 24 hours*
+• We aim to dispatch in-stock items within 24 hours*

-• Standard delivery is a Royal Mail Tracked 48® service and usually arrives within 2-5 working days, including Saturdays.
+• Standard UK delivery: Royal Mail Tracked 48® service, usually within 2-5 working days (including Saturdays).

-• Express delivery is either a Royal Mail Tracked 24® or DPD service, for delivery within two working days (if ordered by 2pm, Monday to Friday - excluding public holidays).
+• Express UK delivery: Royal Mail Tracked 24® or DPD, usually within two working days (order by 2pm, Monday to Friday, excluding public holidays).

-• We’ll aim to dispatch pre-orders so that you receive them on the release date.
+• Pre-orders: dispatched with the aim to deliver on the release date.

-*Items must be in stock to be dispatched within these timeframes.
-Where an item is 'Back in stock soon', we'll aim to receive more stock within a week and will dispatch orders once the stock has arrived.
+*Where an item is 'Back in stock soon', we usually expect stock within a week and will dispatch it once available.

 For more information, please visit the Delivery section of our Help Centre.